ServiceNow/azimuth/docs/docs/user-guide/exploration-space/index.md

 !!! tip

     Don't forget the pipeline dropdown in the top banner to see how the performance of different pipelines compare.
-This space also exists without selecting any pipelines to perform dataset analysis.
+This space also exists without selecting any pipelines, to perform dataset analysis.

 ### [Performance Overview](performance-overview.md)

 * Assess the quality of the metrics for any given subset of the data.
-* Visualize the distribution of the confidences score, according to the prediction outcome.
+* Visualize the distribution of the confidence scores, according to prediction outcome.
-* See the most important words from the utterances, according to the prediction outcome.
+* See the most important words from the utterances, according to prediction outcome.

 ### [Confusion Matrix](confusion-matrix.md)